R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: Does AI work?
 What about custom maps?

-A: Not right now, they're being looked into.
-Give it time.
+A: AI does work!
+Custom maps however will take time.
 Possibly a lot of time, don't ask for an ETA.

 ### Q: I'm trying to invite a friend via Steam/Origin but they cannot join me?